top of page

 Expressionist works often deal with themes related to alienation, anxiety, and social injustice.
 Rather than presenting an idealized view of society, expressionists sought to expose its darker side through art.

-Characteristics like vibrant colors, distortion techniques that heightened emotionality, and textural qualities made Expressionism a unique artistic style that captured human sentiment truly well!
+Characteristics like vibrant colors, distortion techniques that heightened emotionality, and textural qualities made Expressionism a unique artistic style that truly captured human sentiment!

 famous artists of Expressionism